HasangerGames/suroi-wiki/app/(wiki)/weapons/guns/articles/tango_51.md

 # Obtaining

-The most reliable way to get a Tango 51 is to head for the [Ship](/buildings/ship) at the [Port](/buildings/port) at the beginning of the game, and solve the puzzle.
+The most reliable way to get a Tango 51 is to head for the [Cargo Ship](/buildings/cargo_ship) at the [Port](/buildings/port) at the beginning of the game, and solve the puzzle.
 The Tango 51 can also be found extremely rarely from common sources of loot, such as [Regular Crates](/obstacles/regular_crate).
 It also spawns in regular [Airdrops](/obstacles/airdrop_crate).

 # Trivia